openedx/edx-documentation/en_us/shared/set_up_course/studio_add_course_information/studio_creating_certificates.rst

 As a best practice, do not make changes to certificates in a running course if the course has already issued certificates to learners.

-A course team member with the Admin or Staff role can deactivate the certificate.
+To deactivate a certificate, follow these steps.

 .. note::
-  Course team members without the Admin or Staff role cannot deactivate a certificate.
+  Only course team members that have the Admin or Staff role can deactivate a certificate.

-To deactivate a certificate, follow these steps.

 #.
 Make sure that you have the Admin or Staff role for the course.
 For more
    information, see :ref:`Course_Staffing`.